Gravity with a Non-Dynamical Metric in a Yang-Mills Framework: Marriage of the Geometric Program with the Yang-Mills Doctrine

-Here we want to emphasize that our choice of the affine transformations as our admissible local coordinate transformations comes from physics.
-It comes from our belief that these admissible transformations should leave the above said physical principles invariant.
-And if we are going to call such a chosen local coordinate system as a chosen local geometric setting, then we can say that physics is assumed to be invariant under a change of local geometric setting.

-These transformations form a Lie group, called the local affine group.
-It was Felix Klein who first suggested of classifying geometries by their underlying symmetry groups, starting with the Projective Geometry (our affine geometry is a restriction of the Projective Geometry).
-Such a mathematical program is called the Erlangen Program~\cite{Ref:6}.
+Here we want to emphasize that our choice of the general linear transformations as our admissible local coordinate transformations comes from physics.
+It comes from our belief that these admissible transformations should leave the above physical principles invariant.
+If we call such a chosen local coordinate system a chosen local geometric setting, then we can say that physics is assumed to be invariant under a change of local geometric setting.
+These transformations form the local GL(4,R) group.
+It was Felix Klein who first suggested classifying geometries by their underlying symmetry groups.

-Since matter, which are world objects, are described by local fields with the reference to a local coordinate system.
-These local fields could have structures that depend on the geometric setting chosen at that point.
-For example, if we want to describe the physics of an electron, it may be convenient to choose the local affine rotations as our local Lorentz transformations.
-Then an affine rotated setting will give a set of Lorentz transformed fields.

-As we believe that the relative differences of the local fields of the same world object at two space-time points arising from different geometric settings are physically meaningless, we have to find some way to counteract such variations.
-Similar to what have been done by Yang and Mills~\cite{Ref:7}, we shall introduce a set of vector bosons to do these counteractions.
+Since matter, which consists of world objects, is described by local fields with reference to a local coordinate system, these local fields could have structures that depend on the geometric setting chosen at that point.
+As we believe that the relative differences of the local fields of the same world object at two spacetime points arising from different geometric settings are physically meaningful only through gauge-covariant comparisons, we introduce a set of vector bosons to counteract such variations.
+Similar to what was done by Yang and Mills \cite{YangMills1954}, these vector bosons can be transformed away locally at any one point by a suitable choice of the coordinate system at that point.

-Note that the introduction of vector bosons, as suggested by Yang and Mills, were originally used to facilitate the local identifications of internal quantum numbers for quantum systems.
-Here we extend their ideas to the local identifications of geometric settings in our spacetime.

-At any point of our spacetime, these vector bosons can be transformed away locally by a suitable choice of the coordinate system at that point.
-A more familiar way of saying this is that these vector fields are locally equivalent to a transformation of the coordinate system.
-One can then draw the strong analog between the above statement and the Principle of Equivalence of Einstein which states that "there is a complete physical equivalence of a gravitational field and a corresponding acceleration of the reference system".
-The Principle of Equivalence is the founding principle taken by Einstein to build his General Theory of Relativity, and the gauge principle stated in the above will be shown, as given below, to give a theory of vector gravity.